 The global political arena is diverse and dynamic, alive with multitudes of state and non-state actors striving to influence each other with every tool at their disposal.
 We need a political theory of global politics to help us navigate this arena in all its complexity.
 And this requires moving beyond the field’s traditional focus on states engaging in global politics by waging wars or employing other conventional tools of coercive foreign policy.
-Professor Rafanelli’s book, Promoting Justice Across Borders: The Ethics of Reform Intervention, takes on this task.
+Professor Rafanelli’s book, Promoting Justice Across Borders: The Ethics of Reform Intervention (Oxford University Press, 2021), takes on this task.
 It addresses topics such as toleration, legitimacy, collective self-determination, and the perils of activism in a non-ideal world to develop an ethics of foreign political influence well-suited to our geopolitical moment.

 Promoting Justice Across Borders: The Ethics of Reform Intervention (New York: Oxford University Press, 2021)

 “Promoting Justice Across Borders,” Political Studies 69, 2 (2021): 237-56, doi: 10.1177/0032321719875402